sebastiendfortier/fstpy/doc/contribute.rst

            test/

-      directories of the different _domutils_ modules for examples of such tests.
+      directories of the different _fstpy_ modules for examples of such tests.

    #.
 Modify the code to address the issue.
 Make sure to include examples and/or tests in the docstrings.